pkinsky/immenent-axolotl/static-content/posts/2018-05-05-hakyll-circleci-aws.markdown

 Main components of the AWS setup are:

-- an AWS CodeDeploy application
+- an AWS CodeDeploy application, which manages deployment of each revision
-- used to deploy to a cluster of EC2 boxen
+- to a cluster made up of two t3.nano instances running on EC2
-- all connected to a domain I own via route 53
+- connected to a domain I own, hikikomorphism.com, via load balancer